mtimkovich/rip_quick_add/README.md

 This app uses rollup transpiling to use the JavaScript modules pattern.
 * `yarn build`: transpile all scripts into `chrome-extension` directory
 * `yarn watch`: transpile all scripts into `chrome-extension` directory and re-transpile automatically on changes
+* `yarn server`: run a local instance of the Rip Quick Add API server.

 ## Documentation